Kill the Messenger

-In ancient Oriental kingdoms, messengers who brought a monarch bad news sometimes suffered the penalty of death.
-Woe to the messenger who had to tell the king that his army had suffered defeat at the hands of the enemy, that a beloved family member had died, or that affairs of state were in turmoil.
+In ancient Oriental kingdoms, messengers who brought a monarch bad news often suffered the penalty of death.
+Woe to the messenger who had to tell the king that his army had suffered defeat at the hands of the enemy, that a beloved family member had died, that affairs of state were in turmoil.
 Absolute monarchs answered to no one for their actions and messengers could, and sometimes were, dispatched on the spot for being the bearer of bad tidings.
 Of course, killing the messenger did not change the message, but it gave the king an outlet for his fury.

 Such events are not unknown in biblical accounts.
 Upon hearing that Saul and Jonathan were dead, David slew the messenger who brought the news.
 Of course, the extenuating circumstance on this occasion was that the messenger was an Amelakite who lied, claiming to have slain Saul at Saul's request.
 It infuriated David that a pagan had dared to deal so with King Saul, saying, "How wast thou not afraid to stretch forth thine hand to destroy the Lord's anointed?"
 (2 Sam.
 1:14).
 The messenger paid with his life.

 King Herod likewise cut off the head of John the Baptizer since John had boldly opposed the sinful marriage of Herod to Herodias, Philip's wife.
 John stated: "It is not lawful for thee to have her" (Matt.
 14:4).
 Though Herodias and her daughter were implicated in the plot to kill John, the ultimate power was Herod's and he slew the messenger of God who condemned his sin.
 Again, killing John did not change the truth that he declared, but he was effectively silenced because of the message he delivered; the messenger paid with his life.